geonda/geonda.github.io/_posts/2020-04-25-starting-jekyll.md

 ![x](/images/chage_gh.png)

-et voilà  and that is it.
+et voilà, that is it.

 At this point you should be able to see your webpage https://your_website.github.io filled with the default content.